-A team of PVA Assessors locates new and existing properties, measures the improvements using American National Standard Institute standards, gathers property characteristics, as well as sketch's and photographs of all properties.
+A team of PVA Assessors locates new and existing properties, measures the improvements using American National Standard Institute standards, gathers property characteristics, as well as exterior perimeter sketches and photographs of all properties.
 All Field Assessors and Field Team Representatives carry identification badges and have the legal right per KRS to measure the exterior dimensions of a structure in the absence of the owner.
 Assisting them will enhance the PVA's ability to determine accurate assessments.
 If you have a question about a Field Assessor or Field Team Representative, please call the PVA office at 859-392-1750.

 The PVA must determine fair and equitable values for a large number of properties.
 The Assessors utilize a combination of approaches including the sales/market approach, cost approach and income approach, which are then adjusted for each PVA neighborhood using data from valid arm’s-length transactions (valid sales).
 The Residential Department is staffed with well trained deputies who review thousands of transfers of residential properties each year to search for valid sales.
 In other words, sales in Kenton County determine the value based upon characteristics such as age, location, number of garages, bedrooms and bathrooms of similar properties nearby.
 To ensure a fair and equitable assessment, the Assessors make adjustments based on things such as quality, condition, and location adjustments.